Ambassador: Bart Vanackere, Belgium

 Faeces and urine are separated, and regularly removed, from the finisher pig housing to reduce the production of ammonia on a Belgian unit run by Akivar.
 The sloped floor underneath the slatted flooring directs urine so it is collected in a urine gutter, while the faeces are scraped with a newly developed scraper towards a collection pit.

-They began by converting a small, existing building to try the technique and then built a new and bigger building.
+A farm in Belgium set out to reduce ammonia emissions by installing a system which seperates faeces and urine under a slatted floor.
+They began by converting a small, existing building to try the technique.
 In order to get a building and environmental permit, they have to provide ammonia emission data, using an acknowledged measurement technique.
 They are also measuring odour.

 A sloped floor allows the removal of collected urine to a gutter, whilst faeces is scraped into a collection pit.
 The fresh faeces is digested in an on farm small scale mono-digester that produces heat and electricity.

 The immediate separation and removal of urine and faeces prevents the release of ammonia emissions into the barns.
 In addition, the removal and fast separation of urine and faeces will reduce dust and bioaerosol emissions, which will significantly improve air quality in pig housing facilities.

 Initially, the farmer renovated a small existing barn in order to test this system, however, he was so pleased with the results he constructed a new bigger building to install the system in.

 "I did not want to depend on one supplier.
 Instead of opting for a manure cellar in prefab concrete, I did it myself by casting a concrete floor under a slope.
 Afterwards we grinded some slits and placed a manure scraper".
 Bart Vanackere